-- 1. Five unit examinations will be given during the semester, followed by a comprehensive final examination.
-Make-up exams will not be given.
-Students will be allowed to drop their lowest unit exam grade. - 2.
-A comprehensive final examination will be given. - 3.
-Pop quizzes will be given in class. - 4.
-Homework may be assigned during the semester.
+- 1. Four unit exams will be given.
+Make up exams will not be given.
+The lowest scored unit exam grade will be dropped and not calculated into the exam percentages. - 2.
+Assignments / Quizzes - 3.
+A comprehensive final examination will be given.